trevorld/Hanzi_Stats/README.rst

 This is an updated version of the Anki Hanzi Stats plugin by Ben Lickly that could previously be found at https://ankiweb.net/shared/info/296672579.
 This version includes the following modifications by Trevor L. Davis:

-1. The New HSK character lists has been updated from the 2010 version to the 2012 version.
+1. The New HSK (aka v2.0) character lists have been updated from the 2010 version to the 2012 version.
+2. Added a new list of the 2021 (aka v3.0) HSK character lists
-2. The 6000 most frequent simplified characters in the original plugin have been replaced by the list computed by Dr. Sharoff.
+3. The 6000 most frequent simplified characters in the original plugin have been replaced by the list computed by Dr. Sharoff.
-3. Add a new list of 6000 most frequent traditional characters.
+4. Add a new list of 6000 most frequent traditional characters.
-4. By default only looks for characters in the "sort field" instead of all fields.
+5. By default only looks for characters in the "sort field" instead of all fields.
 Which field(s) to look for Hanzi can be configured in the Anki 2.1.x version (Thanks Kyle Waranis for patch).
-5. By default clicking character links now sends you to hanzicraft.com instead of dict.cn.
+6. By default clicking character links now sends you to hanzicraft.com instead of dict.cn.
 Which URL to look up characters can be configured in the Anki 2.1.x version.
-6. Got rid of the HSK A, HSK B, HSK E, and HSK I categories.
+7. Got rid of the HSK A, HSK B, HSK E, and HSK I categories.
-7. Fixed some typos.
+8. Fixed some typos.
-8. In the Anki 2.1.x version allows users to configure which categories to show.
+9. In the Anki 2.1.x version allows users to configure which categories to show.
-9. Update the code so it still works when there are non-reversible-compatible changes made to Anki (Thanks Andreas Rücklé for patch).
+10. Update the code so it still works when there are non-reversible-compatible changes made to Anki (Thanks Andreas Rücklé for patch).

 This plugin was originally written by Ben Lickly based on Japanese Stats by Damien Elmes.
 This modified version also includes a contribution by Kyle Waranis as well as a couple modified code snippets from the Chinese Support plugin by Roland Sieker and Thomas Tempé (which was also based on a plugin by Damien Elmes).